VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

 $ dotnet add TestMyAI reference MyAI
 ```

-At this stage, it's a good idea to create a .NET solution to includes both the
+At this stage, it's a good idea to create a .NET solution to include both the
 `MyAI` and `TestMyAI` projects (which allows, for example, to have both projects
 open at the same time in Visual Studio):